-Steal Like an Artist by Austin Kleon is a must-read for any teacher looking to find their creative spark.
+Steal Like an Artist by Austin Kleon is a must-read for teachers looking to find their creative spark.
 It encourages readers to look at the world from a different perspective and to embrace their own unique style.
 Through personal anecdotes, Kleon provides a framework for understanding creativity and how to use it to your advantage.

 Start With Why by Simon Sinek is an inspirational and thought-provoking book with a simple premise – that people should start with why when making decisions and formulating strategies.
-The book provides clear examples of how this approach can help teachers to become more successful and effective.
+The book provides clear examples of how this approach can help teachers become more successful and effective.

-It advocates for an approach that puts the why first before the how and what and encourages readers to find their own why.
-It helps teachers to understand the importance of having a clear purpose and how it can help them to reach their goals.
+It advocates for an approach that puts the why before the how and what and encourages readers to find their own why.
+It helps teachers to understand the importance of having a clear purpose and how it can help them reach their goals.
 It also encourages teachers to think more deeply and creatively and helps them to understand their own values and how they can help to create a better world for their students.

 Dare to Lead by Brene Brown is a powerful and inspiring book that explores the courage and vulnerability needed to lead.
 It examines how fear often keeps us from taking risks and how embracing vulnerability can help us achieve our goals.
 Through personal stories and historical examples, Dare to Lead provides a framework for understanding leadership and how to use it to create a better world for our students.